On hold messaging

 On-hold messaging is a service used by businesses and organizations of all sizes to deliver information to their callers waiting on hold or while they are being transferred.
 Also called audio marketing, on-hold messaging is a specialist area of marketing and branding.
 It seeks to represent the personality of a business in the medium of audio.

+The commercial use of on-hold messaging began in the early 1980s.
+Businesses quickly saw value in utilizing hold time as an opportunity to market services or provide customer support information.

+One of the earliest and most recognized companies in this space was Premier Technologies, which developed dedicated on-hold audio devices such as the ADL 3106E and USB 1200.
+These devices allowed companies to load and play customized messages or music.
+Premier Technologies operated for several decades before permanently closing around 2020.